 “There are all vintages in this area,” says Joe Rubin, a broker with Long & Foster Real Estate in Bethesda, “but there are certain things people want these days which are not typical of older housing stock.”

 Want a big kitchen with an island?
 You won’t find it in one of the area’s prewar Colonials.
 Ample closets and a spacious master bedroom?
 Those were hard to find much before the mid-’80s.
-Bath design, in particular, has evolved so much that the Jacuzzis and faux-marble vanities popular 20 years ago are being replaced with even huge showers and stone or quartz counters.
+Bath design & remodeling, in particular, has evolved so much that the Jacuzzis and faux-marble vanities popular 20 years ago are being replaced with even huge showers and stone or quartz counters.

 It’s no wonder, then, that the DC region is second only to Boston for how much we spend on big-ticket home improvements, according to a recent report on the remodeling industry by Harvard’s Joint Center for Housing Studies.

-A home’s age, therefore, has everything to do with how one should approach remodeling and home additions.
+A home’s age, therefore, has everything to do with how one should approach remodeling and home additions in Washington DC.

 Architecturally speaking, home styles have certain rules, whether it’s a Victorian brownstone on Capitol Hill or mid-century split-level in Silver Spring.
 So if you don’t want an addition to look tacked on, says architectural designer Tina Keppler of Gilday Renovations, “you’re designing in the language of a house—proportionately and historically.
 You want to make it look like it doesn’t have an addition.”